Digital Realty Expands Innovation Labs to Asia

 This initiative reflects the growing demand for AI infrastructure in Asia Pacific, as Singapore’s digital economy expands and Japan plans significant investments in AI and semiconductors.
 The new locations will leverage Digital Realty’s global expertise to enable seamless cloud and network provider connections.

-Additionally, the expansion underscores Digital Realty’s commitment to fostering technological innovation and supporting the digital transformation journeys of its clients.
-By establishing these labs in strategic locations, the company not only caters to growing regional demand but also reinforces its position as a leader in the data center industry.
+The expansion underscores Digital Realty’s commitment to fostering technological innovation and supporting the digital transformation journeys of its clients.
+By establishing these labs in strategic locations, the company not only caters to growing regional demand but also reinforces its position as a leader in the data centre industry.
 The strategic positioning of these facilities is expected to attract a myriad of tech companies seeking cutting-edge solutions and partnerships, further enriching the ecosystem and driving economic growth.

 Source: newshub.medianet.com.au